marcosQuesada/function-jq-executor/README.md

 [![CI](https://github.com/crossplane/function-template-go/actions/workflows/ci.yml/badge.svg)](https://github.com/marcosQuesada/function-jq-executor/actions/workflows/ci.yml)

-A Composite function that executes JSON Queries from Composed Resources field paths, designed to chain Http Requests and patch values processing responses.
+A Crossplane Composite function that executes JSON Queries from Composed Resources field paths, designed to chain Http Requests and patch values processing responses.

 Useful when there is a need of execute JSON Queries in the composition space.
 Implementation at **Proof of Concept** stage.